patthoege/pawsome-care/README.md

 ## UX

-### Site Purpose:
+### Site Purpose
-The purpose of Pawsome Care website is to provide a platform for pet owners to connect with local pet sitters to find a reliable and trustworthy person to take care of their pets while they are away.
+The purpose of Pawsome Care website is to provide a platform for pet owners to connect with local pet sitters to find a reliable and trustworthy person to take care of their pets while they are away.<br /><br />
 [Back to top](<#table-of-contents>)

-### Site Goal:
+### Site Goal
-The goal of the website is to simplify the process of finding a pet sitter and ensure that pet owners have peace of mind knowing that their pets are in good hands.
+The goal of the website is to simplify the process of finding a pet sitter and ensure that pet owners have peace of mind knowing that their pets are in good hands.<br /><br />
 [Back to top](<#table-of-contents>)

-### Audience:
+### Audience
 The Pawsome Care website targets pet owners who are looking for trustworthy and reliable pet sitters to take care of their pets while they are away.
-This audience includes individuals who may be going on vacation, busy professionals, frequent travelers, or anyone who needs assistance with pet care.
+This audience includes individuals who may be going on vacation, busy professionals, frequent travelers, or anyone who needs assistance with pet care.<br /><br />
 [Back to top](<#table-of-contents>)

 ### Communication